-The Commission notes the concerns expressed in submissions about the availability and accuracy of demand-side and supply-side data.32 In order to address these difficulties and to maximise the opportunities to obtain relevant information, the Commission proposes to engage in a comprehensive investigative process in conjunction with wide-ranging consultation, both in relation to the data that it proposes to collect and its analysis.
+The Commission notes the concerns expressed in submissions received during the preparation of the original Statement of Approach about the availability and accuracy of demand-side and supply-side data.
+In order to address these difficulties and to maximise the opportunities to obtain relevant information, the Commission proposes to engage in a comprehensive investigative process in conjunction with wide-ranging consultation, both in relation to the data that it proposes to collect and its analysis.